 BY MARKUS SPRUNCK

 Web applications on different mobile devices with different browsers are a real mess.
-There are dozens of different layouts and case differentiations needed.
-This example application focus on Chrome as browser.
+There are dozens of different layouts and case differentiation needed.
 In this case the device orientation is quite easy.
 Especially on Android every browser behaves a little bit different.

 You may also test the application in a desktop browser.
 In this case a small gui enables the manual input of the device orientation.
 In figure 3 the control is marked in red color.